monicafu/Burger-order-app/README.md

 This project is a web-app for exercise React 16 and its new feature,like hooks.

-Burger order app can customize burger, make a order and view all orders.
+Burger order app can build your own burger, make an order and view your orders.

 Backend database id firebase.